-LP24.15 CONTROL MEASURES
+24. CONTROL MEASURES

-The following examples of control measures are given to assist applicants and are considered to be amongst the most essential that applicants should take account of in their operating schedule, having regard to their particular type of premises and/or activities:-

-- (a) Effective and responsible management of premises; - (b) Provision of a sufficient number of people employed or engaged to secure the protection of children from harm: - (c) Appropriate instruction, training and supervision of those employed or engaged to secure the protection of children from harm; - (d) Adoption of best practice guidance (Public Places Charter, The Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks). - (e) Limitations on the hours when children may be present in all or parts of the premises; - (f) Limitations or exclusions by age when certain activities are taking place (e.g. feigned or actual sexual acts or fetishism, etc.); - (g) Imposition of requirements for children to be accompanied by an adult; - (h) Measures to ensure children do not purchase, acquire or consume alcohol; - (i) Measures to ensure children are not exposed to incidences of violence or disorder; - (j) Limitations on the parts of premises to which children might be given access.
+- 24.1 The following examples of control measures are given to assist applicants who may need to take account of them in their operating schedule, having regard to their particular type of premises and/or activities:- - (a) Suitable and sufficient risk assessments - (b) Effective and responsible management of premises - (c) Provision of a sufficient number of people employed or engaged to secure the safety of the premises and patrons - (d) Appropriate instruction, training and supervision of those employed or engaged to secure the safety of the premises and patrons - (e) Adoption of best practice guidance (e.g.; Guide to Fire Precautions in Existing Places of Entertainment and Like Premises, The Event Safety Guide, Safety in Pubs published by the BBPA) - (f) Provision of effective CCTV in and around premises - (g) Provision of toughened or plastic drinking vessels - (h) Implementation of crowd management measures - (i) Proof of regular testing (and certification where appropriate) of procedures, appliances, systems etc., pertinent to safety.